mam1/Pcon-TNG/README.md

 ------
 ### *** under construction and not stable ***
 ------
 These are my notes on developing a multi channel programmable HVAC controller.
-The current iteration of the system is comprised of several ESP8266 modules, a Beagle Bone Black (BBB), a BBB custom Control Cape built for this project and a Digital IO Board(s) from Parallax.
-The hardware supports 16 channels:
+The current iteration of the system is comprised of several ESP8266 modules, a BeagleBone Black (BBB), a BBB custom Control Cape built for this project and Digital IO Board(s) from Parallax.
+The system supports 16 channels.

+A daemon (Dcon) is started as part of the boot process of the BeagleBone.
+The daemon decides if a channel should be on or off.
+It does this by looking at a memory mapped file (ipc.dat).
+If the file does not exist the daemon creates and initializes it.
+The memory mapped file creates a persistent space in virtual memory allowing processes to communicate.
+It is maintained by a user interface process (Pcon).
+Pcon is only active when a user is interacting with the system.
 Temperature and humidity data is collected by ESP8266 modules.
 The ESP8266 modules read HDT22 sensors and use a wireless connection to post the data to the cloud (ThingSpeak) and to an Apache sever running on the BBB.
-The BBB logs the data from the ESP8266 modules.
-A daemon process running on the BBB decides if a channel should be on or off.
+A CGI on the BBB makes the data available to the daemon by updating shared memory and posts the data to a SQL database.

 A channel can be controlled by:

 * time of day
 * time of day and a sensor value
-* cycle (seconds on, seconds off)
 * manually

-The BBB Control Cape (part of this project) connects 16 beaglebone gpio pins to 2 2x10 pin headers.
-Each header can drive 1 Paralax Digital IO board (DIOB).
+The BBB Control Cape (part of this project) maps 16 BeagleBone gpio pins to 2 2x10 pin headers.
+Each header can drive 1 Parallax Digital IO board (DIOB).
 It also connects 4 gpio pins to a heart beat display on the cape.

 The Pcon application runs on the BBB.
-It interacts with the daemon using shared memeory.
+It interacts with the daemon using shared memory.
 Pcon provides a state machine driven user interface to configure channels, build and maintain schedules, query sensor and channel data, manually control channel states, etc.
 - - - - - - - - -
 #### Hardware
   * **BeagleBone Black Rev C - 4GB Flash, adafruit**